Kenneth I. Starr: Indictment, arrest, conviction, and sentencing

 At a bail hearing in July 2010, Starr's bail was set at $10 million, but none among his wealthy family and friends, alone or in collaboration, would agree to post bond.

 In September 2010, Starr pleaded guilty in federal court.
 He was sentenced by United States District Court judge Shira Scheindlin in March 2011 to a 7.5-year prison term.
-Scheindlin opted for leniency, arguing essentially that victims of the disgraced celebrity accountant, such as Uma Thurman, Lauren Bacall, Neil Simon, Denise Rich and Jim Wiatt, were rich and did not go broke as a result of his fraud scheme.
+Scheindlin opted for leniency, arguing essentially that victims of the disgraced celebrity accountant, such as Uma Thurman, Lauren Bacall, Neil Simon and Denise Rich, were rich and did not go broke as a result of his fraud scheme.
 At sentencing, Scheindlin specifically named Diane Passage as an immoral influence on Starr.

 The investigation of Starr led to the arrest of longtime Democratic politician, New York City Council member and former Manhattan Borough President Andrew Stein for lying to federal investigators about his involvement with Starr's multimillion-dollar Ponzi scheme.
 Stein was later sentenced to 500 hours of community service for misdemeanor tax evasion.